 A moneyline (ML) bet involves picking which club will win a game, regardless of the score.
 Conventional soccer odds are three-way moneylines, which include an option for a tie.
 This means that if regulation time ends in a draw, all bets on both clubs would be graded losses.

-Some betting sites, including DraftKings, also have a two-way moneyline option without the draw included.
+Some betting sites, including the DraftKings Online Sportsbook app, also have a two-way moneyline option without the draw included.
 In this case, a tie means that the original stake is returned to the bettor.
 This will be a more easily recognizable option for those accustomed to betting on other American sports such as basketball and football.

 To figure out how much the wager will pay, bettors must be able to read and interpret the lines.
 American odds will either have a positive or a negative symbol next to it, and this is how to calculate potential risks and winnings.